-By considering the tradeoff between managerial overload and the holdup problem, Acemoglu et al. (2002) show that outsourcing becomes more active as the productivity of the firm rises closer to the technology frontier.
+Focusing on the tradeoff between managerial overload and the holdup, Acemoglu et al. (2002) show that outsourcing becomes more active as the productivity of the firm rises closer to the technology frontier.

-information sharing, reduces the contract costs ( $\hat{\beta}2 > 0$ ).
+quick communications by active use of e-mail communications, internet search, and digital information sharing, reduces the contract costs ( $\hat{\beta}2 > 0$ ).